Henry-H-W/looney-tuney/README.md

 4. Save the output as `generated_music_[date]_[timestamp].mid`.

 ### 4. Playing the Generated MIDI File
-To play the generated music and save it as an audible file, run:
+To play the generated music (using instruments from the `soundfonts/` directory) and save it as an audible file, run:
 ```bash
 python midi_to_audio.py
 ```